-Phuket is better known for its elephant treks than for horse riding but you'd be surprised at how popular an hour or two's clip-clopping through the rubber plantations, back streets and along the beach is.
+Horse riding in Phuket is surprisingly popular at how popular, and why wouldn't it be?
+Who would pass up an hour or two's clip-clopping through the rubber plantations, back streets and along the beach?

 - Phuket FantaSea Cultural Theme Park